 H., Mom of 8 year-old with autism

-Our approach to behavior therapy, which we call Neurologic ABA, is a blended model that draws on the most effective techniques from:
+We have developed a neurological approach to behavior therapy that draws on the most effective techniques from:

 - Applied Behavior Analysis (ABA)